Trade directory · Scarborough metro · Maine

 Licensing Requirements

-Maine requires HVAC contractors to hold a Limited Electrical License for refrigeration work.
-Must pass state exam, complete 4-year apprenticeship or equivalent experience, and provide proof of insurance.
-License renewal required every 3 years with continuing education credits.
+Maine requires HVAC contractors to hold a Limited Residential Contractor License for residential work under $3,000 or Residential/Commercial Contractor License for larger projects.
+Must pass state examination, provide proof of experience, and maintain $20,000 surety bond.
+License renewal required every 2 years with continuing education requirements.

 §2